You Probably Want an SSL Certificate on Your Website

 It doesn’t matter what browser you are using.
 It matters what browsers your clients are using.
 All other browsers (Firefox, Internet Explorer, Safari, etc.) also are displaying security issues.
 Some browsers have settings to give a warning before you go to an insecure site.

-Can you make my site secure?
+Can you help me make my site secure?